 Budapest’s public transportation systems are operated by the Centre for Budapest Transport (BKK).
 The service includes buses, trolleybuses, trams, underground trains (Metro) and above-ground suburban trains (HÉV).
 Buses, trams and trolleybuses run daily from 4:30 a.m. until 11:00 p.m.

-Three of the four recent Metro lines interconnect at Deák tér Station (next to the IAQ Forum venue).
+Three of the four recent Metro lines interconnect at Deák tér Station.
 Service frequencies range from 15 minutes late in the evening to every two minutes at peak times.
 Tickets or passes must be bought before boarding.
 They are available at BKK Customer Service Points, tickets offices at Metro stations, from the driver onboard the bus, but best option is to use the vending machines throughout the city.

 Please note that front-door boarding only policy is in place on some of the bus lines (including 200E from the airport to the city).
 Additionally, you can try the MOL Bubi public bike-sharing scheme as a new mode of public transport in Budapest, which consists of 76 docking stations and 1,100 bicycles.